asanchezmanas/sampelit/content/blog/ab-testing-fundamentals/copy-testing-guide.md

 2. **Statistical Calculator** - Know when to stop
 3. **Heatmaps** - See what users actually read

-Samplit provides all three in one platform.
+Sampelit provides all three in one platform.

 ## Next Steps